craighton/Textual-Simply-Dark/README.md

 ## Changelog ##

-* Changed other users' text from a dark grey to white.
+* Changed other users' text from a dark grey to an off-white.
 * Prevented the auto-collapsing of the topic.
 (Still needs work.)
 * Retooled colors to be easily seeable on dark backgrounds.
+* Changed PRIVMSG text color to be better rediable.

 - - - -